 It’s OK to keep it at room temperature for forty-eight hours, just don’t place it in direct sunlight.

-If it’s longer than that, though, it’s better to place it in the refrigerator for longer storage.
+Otherwise, place your cardamom cake in the refrigerator for longer storage.

 Are you finally convinced to give kardemummakaka a try?
 Do it this week, and let me know!